Algo-jtx/SoulSpace/README.md

    * Ensure you have Python 3 installed.

    * Ensure you have Node.js and npm (or yarn) installed.

-   * Familiarity with Git and GitHub is recommended.

    * Using WSL (Windows Subsystem for Linux) or a Linux-based system is recommended for consistent environment.